Best CB Radios for Truckers in 2018 and Comprehensive Buying Guide

 This feature takes care of disturbances from spark plug noise and lightning, etc. It’s advisable not to turn it on unless necessary since it affects sensitivity.

 Most CB radios rely solely on the Automatic Noise Limiter.
-But there are some models that incorporate these 2 filter circuits in the same unit.
+But some models incorporate these two filter circuits in the same unit.
 These are the most recommendable and will work like a charm in minimizing disturbances.

-The RF Gain works in a similar manner to the squelch in that the two adjust the receiver’s sensitivity.
+The RF Gain works similarly to the squelch in that the two adjust the receiver’s sensitivity.
 But there’s one major difference between the CB radio RF Gain and the squelch.

 While the squelch works by blocking distant, weak signals, the RF gain makes it possible to capture distant signals.
 This means that if you want to know how the situation is like far down the road, you’ll want to crank this control almost all the way up to capture the farthest signals possible.